ttedeschi/mkShapesRDF/README.md

 python mkShapesRDFParallel.py -o 0 -f 2016Renorm -l 1
 ```

+## Check for errors
-4. After all the jobs finished (or most of them did) you can run `mkShapesRDFParallel.py -o 1 -f 2016Renorm` to know which jobs failed and why
+After all the jobs finished (or most of them did) you can run `mkShapesRDFParallel.py -o 1 -f 2016Renorm` to know which jobs failed and why

+## Merge files
-5. If all the jobs succeeded run the merger with the option:
+If all the jobs succeeded run the merger with the option:
 ```
 python mkShapesRDFParallel.py -o 2 -f 2016Renorm
 ```

+## Plots
-6. Plot with
+Plot with
 ```
 python mkShapesRDFParallel.py -o 3 -f 2016Renorm
 ```